§ 29-6-9 Rhode Island library network.

 (1) Provide central support services for the library of Rhode Island, such as delivery of materials, telecommunications, consultant services, resource sharing, and access to bibliographic and other information sources;

 (2) Reimburse libraries for the actual cost of providing services to individuals outside the library's primary clientele; and

-(3) Support the development, maintenance of, and access to the resource sharing potential embodied in specialized collections and services at the Providence public library and other libraries which can be provided most cost-effectively on a statewide basis.
+(3) Support the development, maintenance of, and access to the resource sharing potential embodied in specialized collections and services at the Providence public library and other libraries that can be provided most cost effectively on a statewide basis.

-(1) Reference resource center located in a public library to be chosen biennially by the Office of Library Information Services from responses to a request for proposals issued by the office of library and informational services;
+(1) Reference resource center located in a public library to be chosen biennially by the office of library and information services from responses to a request for proposals issued by the office of library and informational services;

 (2) Interlibrary delivery system;

 (6) [Deleted by P.L.
 1996, ch.
 100, art.
 29, § 1.]